 How to pack for uni: 7 Expert packing tips from LOVESPACE

 It’s almost time for the big move.
-And whether you’ve got everything you need or you’re still buying the essentials, knowing how to pack them all up will help keep your stress levels low.
+And whether you’ve got everything you need or you’re still buying the essentials, knowing how to pack them will help keep your stress levels low.

 So, we asked our storage partner and packing experts LOVESPACE for some packing advice.